UPDATED JANUARY 19, 2024

 Seasonal American fare, artisanal cocktails, world-class wines, and a dog-friendly patio - all within walking distance from Downtown Huntington Beach and the pier.
 Watertable at the Hyatt Regency Huntington Beach Resort & Spa serves up the best HB has to offer and is open for breakfast and dinner daily.

 This downtown pizza bar and grill is all about sports, with more than two dozen big screens showing everything from March Madness to title fights.
 Enjoy thin crust and stuffed Chicago pizza with a cold beer out on the patio, where you and your dog can play a round of giant Jenga while catching highlights from the latest game.

 Eureka is a must-try sit-down restaurant at Bella Terra offering craft beer, small-batch spirits and innovative burgers — order the Fresno Fig or jalapeño egg.
 The rustic vibes extend from the inside out to the covered patio, which offers traditional tables and lounge seating.
 Your pup will enjoy the cozy outdoor fireplace and views of the pedestrian plaza, including a soothing water fountain that might keep them engaged for your whole meal.

 Lot 579Back to Top of List

 This modern food hall is a cornerstone of Pacific City’s dining scene, with a dozen restaurants, dessert bars and artisanal shops.
-If you’re visiting with your dog, check out two popular spots with outdoor dining space and an ocean view.
-The American Dream has a huge covered patio for enjoying elevated burgers, fries and more than 60 craft beer options.
-Next door, Bear Flag Fish Co. offers freshly prepared seafood of all varieties, from sushi and poke to burritos, soups and salads.
+If you’re visiting with your dog, check out Bear Flag Fish Co, which offers freshly prepared seafood of all varieties, from sushi and poke to burritos, soups and salads.